vasilomanolis/Gotta-Catch-Em-All/README.md

 ## Usage

-after fulfilling the prerequisites just download, open and run the solution with Visual Studio.
+After fulfilling the prerequisites just download, open, and run the solution with Visual Studio.
 While you run the project, copy-paste the following in [httpie](https://httpie.org/):

 ```bash
 http --verify=no https://localhost:5001/get/pokemon/charizard